JSsixtyfour/smashremix/readme.md

 - Scores are disabled while this is active.
 - Can reset stage while mode is activated (press L while paused, during GameEnd, or at Score Screen).
 ##### Dpad map
-- Available mappings are: 'Smash', 'Tilt', 'Special', or 'Movement'
+- Available mappings are: 'Smash', 'Tilt' or 'Special'
+##### Dpad ctrl
+- Available control schemes are: 'Stick Swap', 'Stickless', 'Stick Swap J', or 'Stickless J'
+    - 'Stick Swap' switches Dpad and Stick inputs, and can be used in conjunction with 'Dpad Map'.
-- Note: When using 'Movement', Shield is mapped to L and Taunt is mapped to Z
+- Note: When using this, Shield is mapped to L and Taunt is mapped to Z.
+##### Initial Damage
+- Allows setting the damage percent to begin the match with.
-##### Rand Char
+##### Poison Dmg
-- Allows selecting a random character via L button if 'Press L' is selected.
+- Applies constant percent damage every two seconds.
+- Available strengths are: 'Low' (1%), 'Med' (2%), 'High' (4%), 'Heal' (-1%)

 #### Toggle Name: _CSS Panel Menu_